MerlinYu/PreferenceAnnotation/README.md

 There define two annotation type @PreferenceItem and @PreferenceField.The first type is use for preference class and the second is use for property field.

+#mark
+There is a problem that I havn't resoloved when I push it to maven.<br>

 Copyright MerlinYu